logachev/cloud-custodian/docs/source/azure/policy/resources/nsg.rst

             exceptPorts: '22-24'
             direction: 'Inbound'

-This policy will find all NSGs with opened port 80 and closed port 443 and it will open port 443
+This policy will find all NSGs with port 80 opened and port 443 closed, then it will open port 443

 .. code-block:: yaml